What are the new France travel restrictions and when do they start?

 I have booked a package holiday.
 Any difference?

 Yes.
-If you have booked a proper package holiday – with transport and accommodation combined in the same transaction – then you are covered by the Package Travel Regulations 2018.
-So if the trip you booked cannot go ahead then you are entitled to your money back within two weeks.
+If you have bought a proper package holiday – with transport and accommodation combined in the same transaction – then you are covered by the Package Travel Regulations 2018.
+So if the trip you booked cannot go ahead – because you will not be allowed into the country –then you are entitled to your money back within two weeks.

 This will cover trips such as ski holidays and city breaks.